utubun/courses/moba/Intro2LinuxCLI01.md

 ### Hands-on

-It's usefull to have a ReadMe.md file in a root of your project directory, documenting your work.
+It's usefull to have a ReadMe.md file in a root of your project directory, to document your work.
 Create a ReadMe.md file in a `sandbox` directory.

 ---

 # Copying files

-### Usage
+### Intro

 `cp` stands for **c**o**p**y.
 It accepts the path to the file or directory you want to copy, the destination path, and several optional arguments (e.g. `-R`, `-r` for *recursive*, `-t` for *destination* path).